tuan-engineer/tuan-engineer/README.md

 ### 📂 Current Projects

 #### 🎭 [espocrm-playwright-architecture](https://github.com/tuan-architect/espocrm-playwright-architecture)
-*A real-world automation blueprint for enterprise CRM systems.*
+*A practical automation blueprint for learning Playwright in real-world scenarios.*

-* **What it does:** This project provides a complete architectural solution for testing EspoCRM.
-It handles complex UI components, dynamic data, and multi-role user workflows.
+* **What it does:** I built this project as a "hands-on lab" to demonstrate how Playwright works within a real enterprise system (EspoCRM).
+Instead of basic tutorials, it focuses on solving actual challenges you'll face in professional environments.
-* **Tech stack:** Playwright, TypeScript, k6.
+* **Tech stack:** Playwright, TypeScript, k6, GitHub Actions.
-* **Key Feature:** Designed with a "developer mindset" to ensure the framework is maintainable and ready for production-level scaling.
+* **Key Learning Examples:**
+    * **Project Structure:** How to organize a scalable and maintainable automation framework.
+    * **Real-world Scenarios:** End-to-end flows covering Web UI, API, Mobile emulation, and Database validation.
+    * **System Integration:** How to bridge the gap between local scripts and automated CI/CD pipelines.

 ---